What happens if a consent order is breached?

 Do judges reject consent orders?

 Yes, judges do sometimes reject consent orders.
-One of the most common reasons for this is because the people who wish to have a consent order approved have not sought the help of a legal or financial professional who have the expertise to correctly draft a consent order.
+One of the most common reasons for this is that the people who wish to have a consent order approved have not sought the help of a legal or financial professional who has the expertise to correctly draft a consent order.
 Another reason is that the arrangements made between the two people in question are not considered fair by the courts.
 If you would like to speak to one of our Consent Order specialists, click here to book a free 15-minute consultation.

 Read More